mkohler/cython_swig/README.rst

 .. class:: handout

     And here's the Cython code.
-Notice is how long it is?
+Notice how long it is?
 We spend 3 lines doing memory allocation before we can call our C function.

     First, we call sgreeting with the bona fide name, but a null